lucee/lucee-docs/docs/00.home/homepage.md

 To find out more about getting involved as a developer with Lucee, checkout our [Git Repo](https://github.com/lucee/Lucee/blob/6.0/CONTRIBUTING.md)

+## Lucee 6.2

+Lucee 6.2 is our upcoming next major release, including enhanced Java and Maven integration, with even better runtime performance.

 ## Lucee 6.1

 Lucee 6.1 is current stable release of Lucee.

-Targeting better performance and reduced memory usuage, Lucee 6.1 has full support for Java 11 and 21.
+Targeting better performance and reduced memory usage, Lucee 6.1 introduces full support for Java 17 and 21, as well as Java 11.
+Java 8 is no longer officially supported.

 ## Lucee 6.0